 This is one of most northerly atolls in the world: only the nearby Kure Atoll is some 20 km further to the north.

-Sand Island and Eastern Island serve as a nesting site for some 2 millions of seabirds – here are nesting significant populations of 19 bird species.
-Each of bird species have found a certain habitat and location.
-Here live some 450 thousand pairs of Laysan Albatroses (Phoebastria immutabilis) – major part of world population and more than 20 000 pairs of Black-footed Albatroses (Phoebastria nigripes).
+Sand Island and Eastern Island serve as a nesting site for some 2 million seabirds – here are nesting significant populations of 19 bird species.
+Each of bird species has found a certain habitat and location.
+Here live some 450 thousand pairs of Laysan Albatrosses (Phoebastria immutabilis) – a major part of the world population and more than 20 000 pairs of Black-footed Albatrosses (Phoebastria nigripes).
 The local plant life has been supplemented by numerous introduced species.